Lalmohan04/SAP-sales-report-dashboard/SAP_SRD/README.md

 # SAP S/4HANA Sales Report Dashboard

-A reconstructed portfolio implementation aligned with the submitted SAP S/4HANA ABAP internship project, **Sales Report Dashboard**.
+A reconstructed portfolio implementation aligned with the submitted SAP S/4HANA ABAP  project, **Sales Report Dashboard**.

 > **Important:** The original SAP practice-system source code was not available.
 The ABAP files in this repository are a clean, portfolio-ready reconstruction based on the project report and available screenshots.
 They should not be represented as the original exported SAP source code.